Danantara

 Daya Anagata Nusantara Investment Management Agency (Badan Pengelola Investasi Daya Anagata Nusantara), commonly known as Danantara Indonesia or simply Danantara, is the second sovereign wealth fund of Indonesia, after the Indonesian Investment Authority.
-The agency is led by a chairman, currently Rosan Roeslani.
+The agency is led by a chairperson, currently Rosan Roeslani.

 The agency is the fusion of certain functions between the Indonesia Investment Authority and the country's Ministry of State-Owned Enterprises.

 Etymology

 Daya is an Indonesian word meaning "strength", "ability", or "effort", with origin traced from Sanskrit and Old Javanese.
 Anagata was taken either from Sanskrit or Pali, anāgata, meaning "not yet to come" or "future".

 Nusantara is the Indonesian name for the region spanning the Indonesian archipelago.
 The word nūsa meaning "island" in Old Javanese was derived from the Proto-Malayo-Polynesian word *nusa with the same meaning, and the word antara is a Javanese loanword from Sanskrit, antarā, meaning "between" or "in the middle", thus creating a compound word of nūsa + antara.
 Together, it means "the outer islands" (from Java's perspective) as mentioned in the 14th century Old Javanese manuscript Pararaton and Nagarakretagama.

 History

 Launching of Danantara, left-to-right: former President Yudhoyono, incumbent President Prabowo, and former President Widodo.

 Danantara was launched on 24 February 2025.
-For the initial stage, it is projected to have funding of IDR 320 trillion or US$20 billion.
-Danantara is projected to be a global investment firm like Malaysia's Khazanah or Singapore's Temasek.
+From the initial stage, it is projected to have funding of IDR 320 trillion or US$20 billion and assets under management exceeding US$900 billion.
+Danantara is projected to be a global investment firm similar to—but larger than—Malaysia's Khazanah or Singapore's Temasek.

 In mid-June 2025, representatives from Danantara and the Russian Direct Investment Fund signed an agreement at the 2025 St Petersburg International Economic Forum to create an investment fund worth 2 billion Euros (US$2.9 billion).

 Assets

-As a result of the formation of Danantara, seven state-owned enterprises have been moved out of the Ministry of State-Owned Enterprises' direct management and placed under Danantara, which are:
+Initially, at the beginning of Danantara formation, seven major state-owned enterprises were moved out of the Ministry of State-Owned Enterprises' direct management and placed under Danantara, including: